Experimental Design for Linear Functionals in Reproducing Kernel Hilbert Spaces: Adaptive Design and Confidence Sets

 Classically, the adaptive confidence sets are understood only for $\bC = \bI$, i.e., the identity \citep{Abbasi-Yadkori2011}.
 In fact, we can always derive confidence sets for $\bC \theta$ from confidence sets for $\theta$, as they only project the ellipsoid to a smaller dimensional space.
 However, their resulting size may be unnecessarily large, as the confidence parameter scales as $\mO(\dim(\mH_k))$ in general (see Figure \ref{fig:ellipse-main} for a visual example).

-The martingale analysis of \citet{Abbasi-Yadkori2011} and related works specifically assumes that information matrix $\bV_t$, (where $\bC = \bI$) can be additively decomposed to information matrices due to a single evaluation $\bV_t = \sum_{i=1}^t\Phi(x_i)\Phi(x_i)^\top$.
+The martingale analysis of \citet{Abbasi-Yadkori2011} and \cite{delaPena2009} specifically assumes that information matrix $\bV_t$, (where $\bC = \bI$) can be additively decomposed to information matrices due to a single evaluation $\bV_t = \sum_{i=1}^t\Phi(x_i)\Phi(x_i)^\top$ each at a different time.
 With the matrix $\bW_{\lambda,t}$, this additive decomposition is not always possible.
 Therefore, to utilize the martingale analysis, which requires this additive property, we consider a different information matrix, which upper bounds $\bW_{\lambda}$.
-The information matrix we use, $\bOmega_{\lambda}$, is constructed from the projections $z(x_i)$, which have the additive property.
+The information matrix we use, $\bOmega_{\lambda}$, is constructed from the projections $z(x_i)$, which have the necessary additive property.
 It gives rise to confidence sets, where, under the ellipsoidal norm, their size scales as $\Theta(p)$.
 The estimation error depends on $\bOmega_\lambda$ still, but under this norm, the confidence parameter and information matrix are decoupled in a similar way as for the fixed design.

 \begin{theorem}[Ridge estimate -- Adaptive Design] Under the regression model in Eq.~\eqref{eq:model} with $t$ adaptively collected data points, let $\hat{\theta}_{\lambda,t}$ be the regularized estimate as in \eqref{eq:ridge}.
 Further, assume that $\bZ$ is as in Def.~\ref{def:low-rank} where $\bX_t = \bZ_t \bC + \bJ_t\mV_0^{1/2}$.
 Then for all $t \geq 0$,